 Some writers like to read a page bottom to top for much the same effect.
 That gives me a headache, so I just change the font.
 I like to go from Times New Roman to Courier New or, if I’m feeling extra frisky, Arial.

 Try it and see what you think.
-This is literally a way to fool yourself into paying more careful attention and not getting complacent with your draft.
+This is literally novel revision tip to fool yourself into paying more careful attention and not getting complacent with your draft.
 Sometimes, fooling yourself is actually a good thing!
+(Check out even more revision techniques here.)

 This is a fantastic tip.
 I’m trawling through your posts backwards (which seems appropriate, after reading this post!) because I can’t seem to work out any other way to do it.
 Is there somewhere your posts are listed with the titles?
 Perhaps I’m just being a tech doughnut, but I can’t see a site map anywhere.